 Candidate options

-Option 1 (vivo, OPPO, Huawei): The UE shall continue and complete a UE Rx-Tx measurement while meeting UE Rx-Tx measurement accuracy requirements in clause 10.1.23, when a non-HO serving cell change occurs during the measurement, provided the cell change does not impact the configuration of the SRS used for the measurement.
+Option 1 (vivo, OPPO, Huawei, Ericsson): The UE shall continue and complete a UE Rx-Tx measurement while meeting UE Rx-Tx measurement accuracy requirements in clause 10.1.23, when a non-HO serving cell change occurs during the measurement, provided the cell change does not impact the configuration of the SRS used for the measurement.

 Option 2(CATT): Accuracy requirements apply with serving cell change, provided that the serving cell change does not impact the UL timing.
 No need to capture this in the spec.